bpollack/hayom/README.md

 ## Submitting Patches

-If you feel comfortable using `git send-email`, please kick your patches off to [the hayom-devel mailing list][user].
+If you feel comfortable using `git send-email`, please kick your patches off to [the hayom-devel mailing list][devel].
 If you prefer GitHub, I absolutely pay attention to PRs that come in via [the GitHub mirror][github].

 [jrnl]: https://jrnl.sh